Configure a conditional origin

 Trigger condition

-The request does not match any conditional or advanced origin rule (fallback rule).
+The request does not match any conditional origin or advanced origin rule (default fallback).

 Procedure